miklevin/MikeLev.in/_posts/2025-03-08-python-mcp-server-example.md

 sort_order: 2
 ---

+## UPDATE: MCP Is Currently a Dead End

+Anthropic's Model Context Protocol (MCP) initially appears as a promising open standard for integrating large language models (LLMs) with external tools and microservices.
+However, practical implementation quickly reveals that the current MCP ecosystem is tightly coupled to Anthropic's proprietary services and infrastructure.
+Developers seeking platform-agnostic or local-first solutions encounter deliberate obstacles, undocumented dependencies, and confusing tutorials designed to funnel users toward Anthropic's paid offerings.
+This article provides clarity by stripping away unnecessary complexities, demonstrating a truly minimal, vendor-neutral MCP server example in Python, and highlighting the disconnect between MCP's advertised openness and its present reality as a vendor-specific, monetization-focused tool.

 ## A Deep Dive into MCP and Local LLM Function Execution

 **FAIR WARNING**: This is going to be a really long discussion of ***why MCP***